Luke Kelly: Final years

 Kelly's health deteriorated in the 1970s.
 Kelly himself spoke about his problems with alcohol.
 On 30 June 1980 during a concert in the Cork Opera House he collapsed on the stage.
-He had already suffered for some time from migraines and forgetfulness - including forgetting what country he was in whilst visiting Iceland - which had been ascribed to his intense schedule, alcohol consumption, and "party lifestyle".
+He had already suffered for some time from migraines and forgetfulness – including forgetting what country he was in whilst visiting Iceland – which had been ascribed to his intense schedule, alcohol consumption, and "party lifestyle".
 A brain tumour was diagnosed.
 Although Kelly toured with the Dubliners after enduring an operation, his health deteriorated further.
 He forgot lyrics and had to take longer breaks in concerts as he felt weak.
-In addition following his emergency surgery after his collapse in Cork, he became more withdrawn, preferring the company of Madeleine at home to performing.
-On his European tour he managed to perform with the band for most of the show in Carre for their Live in Carre album.
-However, in autumn 1983 he had to leave the stage in Traun, Austria and again in Mannheim, Germany.
+In addition, following his emergency surgery after his collapse in Cork, he became more withdrawn, preferring the company of Madeleine at home to performing.
+On his European tour, he managed to perform with the band for most of the show in Carré for their Live in Carré album.
+However, in autumn 1983, he had to leave the stage in Traun, Austria and again in Mannheim, Germany.
 Shortly after this, he had to cancel the tour of southern Germany, and after a short stay in hospital in Heidelberg he was flown back to Dublin.

-After another operation he spent Christmas with his family but was taken into hospital again in the New Year, where he died on 30 January 1984.
+After another operation, he spent Christmas with his family but was taken into hospital again in the New Year, where he died on 30 January 1984.
 Kelly's funeral in Whitehall attracted thousands of mourners from across Ireland.
 His gravestone in Glasnevin Cemetery, Dublin, bears the inscription: Luke Kelly – Dubliner.

-Sean Cannon took Kelly's place in The Dubliners.
+Seán Cannon took Kelly's place in The Dubliners.
 He had been performing with the Dubliners since 1982, due to the deterioration of Kelly's health.